-Tell your doctor if you are breast-feeding or about to start breastfeeding.
-CoAprovel is not recommended for mothers who are breast-feeding, and your doctor may choose another treatment for you if you wish to breast-feed, especially if your baby is newborn, or was born prematurely.

-Driving and using machines

-CoAprovel is unlikely to affect your ability to drive or use machines.
+Tell your doctor if you are breast-feeding or about to start breast-feeding.
+Irbesartan and Hydrochlorothiazide is not recommended for mothers who are breast-feeding, and your doctor may choose another treatment for you if you wish to breastfeed, especially if your baby is newborn, or was born If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
+Driving and using machines affect your ability to drive or use machines.
 However, occasionally dizziness or weariness may occur during treatment of high blood pressure.
 If you experience these, talk to your doctor before attempting to drive or use machines.
+Irbesartan and Hydrochlorothiazide contains